rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/1-sonar-scanning.md

 # Sonar Scanning

-> Sonarqube is  tool that performs static code analysis.
+> Sonarqube is a tool that performs static code analysis.
 It looks for pitfalls in coding and reports them.
-It's great tool for catching vulnerabilities
+It's great tool for catching vulnerabilities!

 ## Task